D-G-B/My-Zootopia/readme.md

 ## Overview

-My-Zootopia allows users to input an animal name, retrieve corresponding data from the API Ninjas Animals API, and then display the animal's details (diet, location, type) in an HTML format.
+My-Zootopia allows users to input an animal name, retrieves corresponding data from the API Ninjas Animals API, and then displays the animal's details in an HTML format.

-## Features

-* Fetches animal data from the API Ninjas Animals API.
-* Generates an HTML page displaying animal information.
-* Uses a template HTML file for consistent output.
-* Handles API errors and provides user-friendly messages.
-* Loads API keys from a `.env` file for security.

 ## Prerequisites